ninglab/CTKG/Schema.md

-### Outcome and OutcomeAnalysis
+## Outcome-OutcomeAnalysis relation

-There are 107,314 edges between 45,707 unique outcomes and 107,314 outcome analyses.
+There are 107,314 edges between 45,707 nodes of unique outcomes and 107,314 nodes of outcome analyses.

 **id**: The format is "outcome::outcomeanalysis:XXX".